southside-chillers/southside.chillers.online/southside/content/chapters/catch-me-if-you-clown.md

 {
     "appearances": [
+        "cazna",
+        "chunk",
+        "deru",
+        "galadriel",
         "hanamir",
+        "harlan",
         "hermione",
-        "deru",
+        "kord",
         "pouru",
-        "galadriel",
-        "harlan",
-        "chunk",
-        "cazna",
         "tannin"
     ],
-    "appearances_weight": 430,
+    "appearances_weight": 440,
     "chapter": 44,
     "date": "2019-03-27T12:00:00-04:00",
     "description": "How hard is it to track down a clown?
 Pretty hard, it turns out.", "title": "Catch Me If You Clown"
 }

 “You guys!”
-Galadriel squeals.
+[Galadriel](/characters/galadriel/) squeals.
 “Look at the waffle bars!”

 The adventurers have spent the past evening at the Prismatic Inn, an upscale urban resort in Aberith’s Silver Hill neighborhood.
 It is now an hour after sunrise, and the party’s vibe is decidedly weird.

-“‘Waffle Good,’” reads Hanamir, “and ‘Waffle Evil.’”
+“‘Waffle Good,’” reads [Hanamir](/characters/hanamir/), “and ‘Waffle Evil.’”
 He smiles softly.
 “That’s very clever.”

-“I don’t *get* it,” Tannin nearly roars.
+“I don’t *get* it,” [Tannin](/characters/tannin/) nearly roars.
 He had had to be bribed into getting into bed the night before with the (factual) promise that he’d be stronger and better-equipped to hunt clowns after getting some sleep.
 His attitude upon awakening is one of (energized) bitter resentment.

-“Oh, it’s a pun,” says Chunk, helpfully.
+“Oh, it’s a pun,” says [Chunk](/characters/chunk/), helpfully.
 “Like, ‘Lawful Good’ and ‘Lawful Evil’?
 The way we describe people’s general moral alignment based on their motives and methods of achieving their goals.”
 He guffaws.
 “Now, what I wanna know is, where’s ‘Waffle Neutral’ in all this?
 Am I right, y’all?”

-Harlan and Hermione have both swiftly assembled plates of pastry and fruit from the continental breakfast buffet and are eating in silence.
+[Harlan](/characters/harlan/) and [Hermione](/characters/hermione/) have both swiftly assembled plates of pastry and fruit from the continental breakfast buffet and are eating in silence.
 They stare wordlessly at Galadriel, who has made a big show of rejecting the lawfulness of both waffle stations and has heaped toppings from Evil and Good on an ambitiously-sized stack of carbohydrates.
 She grins over at them, but they refuse to acknowledge her antics.

 “Come on!
 Lighten up a bit, will you?” she trills.

 The call to levity falls flat, however, as the somber sound of distant bells rings out.
 A few well-dressed humans sipping coffee in the corner put down their cups and begin murmuring and shaking their heads.

 “That’ll be it, then,” one says.
-“That’s Pouru executed.”
+“That’s [Pouru](/characters/pouru/) executed.”

 “I’ll never believe she was a traitor,” says another.
 “Something about it all just doesn’t add up.”